madbomb122/BlackViperScript/README.md

 **A:** No Clue.

 **Q:** When do you update the services file (BlackViper.csv)? <br />
-**A:** When Black Viper tells me a change, I see an update on his site, or someone tells me there is an update.
+**A:** When Black Viper tells me there is a change or I see an update on his site, or someone tells me there is an update.